Tips for understanding how weather and tides affect sea conditions

 Wind speed has a huge effect on sea conditions.
 General rules of wind speeds:

 - Up to 3 metres per second (3 m/s) means calm conditions

-- Greater than 6 m/s means sea will be rough and potentially dangerous
+- Greater than 6 m/s means the sea will be rough and potentially dangerous

 However….wind direction also plays a part and affects different swimming spots differently, e.g. For Blackrock Salthill

-- Winds coming from northerly and easterly directions give the calmest conditions as the bay is generally sheltered from these.
-Even moderate to fresh breezes (3-6 m/s) have little effect on waves if the wind is coming directly from the North
+- Winds from northerly and easterly directions give the calmest conditions as the bay is generally sheltered from these.
+Even moderate to fresh breezes (3-6 m/s) have little effect on waves if the wind comes directly from the North.

 Understand your tides.
 There’s more to it than just knowing if it’s in or out!